Gardening tips & tools for the elderly and people with disability

 Gardening helps the elderly by providing them with sensory, physical, and mental stimulation.
 A garden also provides fresh produce if you maintain a fruit or vegetable garden.
 Taking care of a garden, when done properly, can help improve anyone’s physical, mental, and emotional well-being.

-Yes, it’s possible to get free gardening help for disabled people and the elderly.
-Contact your local council to ask about free garden maintenance services.
-Also, the Gardening with Disabilities Trust provides small grants to people with all kinds of physical and mental challenges.
-To find affordable gardening services, you can put up a task on Airtasker and connect with gardeners near you.
+Yes, it’s possible to get free gardening services for disabled people and the elderly.
+Contact your local council to ask about free or subsidized garden maintenance services.
+To find affordable gardening services, you can also put up a task on Airtasker and connect with gardeners near you.

 Related price guides